Call to Convention

 peace.
 This seminar will share stories of how the Episcopal Church in Maridi is continuing to

-bridge the divide and living out what it means as God people to "love the strange in your midst"
+bridge the divide and live out what it means as God people to "love the strange in your midst"

 (Leviticus 19:33, 34).
 Famine is looming, communities are being displaced and violent assaults